fborello-lambda/terraform_handson/README.md

 # How

-1.First of all, create a GCP project, then define the `project_id` variable inside a file named `terraform.tfvars`:
+1. First of all, create a GCP project, then define the `project_id` variable inside a file named `terraform.tfvars`:

 ```hcl
 project_id = "project_name"